generatemotion/GAMES105_mdbook/src/Math.md

 P104

-## [囘] Gimbal Lock
+### Gimbal Lock

- - When two local axes are driven into a parallel configuration, one degree of freedom is “locked”
+When two local axes are driven into a parallel configuration, one degree of freedom is “locked”